Degree/Credentials: Bachelor’s degree from a regionally accredited college or university.

 Undergraduate Achievement: Possess an undergraduate cumulative grade point equal to or greater than a 2.75 (on a 4.0 scale) or a grade point equal to or greater than 3.0 (on a 4.0 scale) on a minimum of 12 hours of graduate study.

 Experience: Provide a curriculum vitae or résumé.

-Essay and Writing Ability: Applicants will submit an essay of approximately 250-500 words which outlines the applicant’s career aspirations, qualifications and rational for applying to the program.
+Essay and Writing Ability: Applicants will submit an essay of approximately 250-500 words which outlines the applicant’s career aspirations and rational for applying to the program.
 This piece will demonstrate the candidate’s ability to write at the graduate level.

 Professional Recommendations: Provide two recommendations from employers or former professors who are in a position to judge the applicant’s potential for graduate level study and research, as well as suitability for educational leadership.

 Consideration for Conditional Admission: Applicants who do not meet the above criteria will be judged on a case-by-case basis and will be asked to submit additional documentation in an attempt to gain conditional admission.

 Personal Interview: Applicants may be selected for an interview to be conducted using phone/video conferencing.
 Applications who successfully complete the interview will be admitted into the master’s in educational leadership program.

 Fulfill all entrance to the master’s in educational leadership degree program requirements and possess at least one of the following criteria: